ImageMagick/Usage-Markdown/thumbnails/index.md

     Typical string additions include "`_tn`", "`_small`", "`_thumb`", etc...
     Main Image: `photo_name.jpg` ![](../img_www/space.gif) Thumbnail: `photo_name_tn.jpg`
 -   Some combination of the above.
-    There is no reason why you cannot save thumbnails in different image format, with a extra image suffix appended to the filename, and saved in a subdirectory!
+    There is no reason why you cannot save thumbnails in different image format, with an extra image suffix appended to the filename, and saved in a subdirectory!
     Main Image: `images/photo_name.jpg` ![](../img_www/space.gif) Thumbnail: `thumbs/photo_name.jpg.gif`
     This is actually quite common on the WWW, and I have even seen the the two directories stored on completely separate machines!